EliaYazdi/Hello-world/README.md

 # hello-world
-This is the first code0related thing I'm doing in a long time
+This is the first code-related thing I'm doing in a long time